SCSP AI+ Expo: AI, Alliances, and Action

 Webinar: The Evolving Security Relationship between the US, Indonesia, and Australia

-ASPI USA invites you to join us for a 90-minute public webinar panel on the evolving security relationship between the United States, Indonesia, and Australia.
+ASPI USA invites you to join us for our upcoming webinar: "The Evolving Security Relationship between the US, Indonesia, and Australia"

-This panel will explore maritime security in the South China Sea, Indonesian internal instability, and the development of critical infrastructure to strengthen regional stability and resilience.
+Moderated by Dr. Greg Brown and Patrick Centeno, this 90-minute panel will examine trilateral cooperation across maritime security in the South China Sea, Indonesia’s internal instability, and critical infrastructure development to enhance regional resilience

 Ukraine Red Team Exercise